-It was the day the South Korean police came barging into my Airbnb apartment.
-It was fair to say I was not too impressed at the whole situation, as it brought a little stress to the holidays and it caught me quite unawares.
+It was the day the South Korean police came barging into my Airbnb apartment and fair to say I was not too impressed at the whole situation, as it brought a little stress to the holidays and it caught me quite unaware.

-On the Airbnb website, we were able to find a lovely lofted apartment that was perfect for a family of four and in an ideal location of Seoul.
-Everything went well, the booking, the owners were helpful upon checking in to the apartment, and more importantly, the apartment was clean.
+On the Airbnb website, we were able to find a lovely lofted apartment, perfect for a family of four and in an ideal location of Seoul.

 So what went wrong with the Seoul Airbnb Apartment?

-Next, they wanted me to write a statement, saying that I rented this apartment through Airbnb, where the officer proceeded to explain to me that this is an illegal apartment due to being unregistered.
-Well, I was furious, not at the police but at the owners who I paid perfect money to for the studio.
+After the police wandered through the apartment, they wanted me to write a statement saying that I rented this apartment through Airbnb.
+The officer proceeded to explain to me that this is an illegal apartment due to being unregistered as an Airbnb apartment.

 They proceeded to give me the paperwork for a statement; it was in Korean writing.
 I refused to write the report because it wasn’t in English, even though the officer offered to translate.
-That’s nice but no. Don’t ever fill out a statement you can’t understand, a golden rule in life.
+That’s nice but no. Don’t ever fill out a statement when you can’t understand the text, a golden rule in life.

-The police told me that they would return when my wife got home.
-Before they left, I gave them the details to the owners through the booking report, and they left the apartment reassuring me that I was not in trouble and that our stay would continue.
+The police told me that they would return when my wife got home, and before they left, I gave them the details to the owners through the booking report.
+Leaving the apartment and reassuring me I was not in trouble and that our stay in the studio would continue.